The friendship paradox for trees: Abstract

 {\it AMS} 2020 {\it subject classifications.} 05C80, 60C05.

 {\it Key words and phrases.} Trees, Friendship Paradox, Friendship-bias, Positive, neutral and negative vertices, Significance.

 {\it Acknowledgment.} The work in this paper was supported by the Netherlands Organisation for Scientific Research (NWO) through Gravitation-grant NETWORKS-024.002.003.
 FdH and NL were supported by the National Science Foundation (NSF) under Grant No.\ DMS-1928930 while in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, USA during the Spring 2025 semester.
 AP received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement Grant Agreement No 101034253.
+The authors thank Joshua Wolf (TU Munich) for pointing out two errors in an earlier version of the paper.